tap-ir/tap-ir.github.io/README.md

 # Command line

 To use TAPIR via command line remotely or localy, you have to install [TAPyR-cmd](https://github.com/tap-ir/tapyr-cmd).
 TAPyR-cmd is a bunch of python script that are used like Unix commands.
-Some command output result are text or binary that can be piped to Unix command, and some other command output is in JSON format, so it can be piped to tool like [JQ](https://github.com/stedolan/jq) to filter data.
+Some commands output result to text or binary that be piped to Unix command, and some other commands output JSON that can be piped to tool like [JQ](https://github.com/stedolan/jq).

 ## API key and remote access

-If you changed the default **API KEY** of your **TAPIR** server (that's recommend), you should set the key as an environment variable, so the command line tool can use it.
+If you changed the default **API KEY** of your **TAPIR** server (that's recommended), you must set that key as an environment variable, so the command line tool can use it to authenticate to the server.

 On Linux or MacOS X :